-Report Description AD Group Lists all Active Directory groups with Unix Group ID (GID) numbers assigned to other Unix-enabled groups.
-Conflicts By default, it creates this report using the default domain as the base container.
+Report Description AD Group Conflicts Lists all Active Directory groups with Unix Group ID (GID) numbers assigned to other Unix-enabled groups.
+By default, it creates this report using the default domain as the base container.
 Browse to search Active Directory to locate and select the base container to begin the search.
 NOTE: This report is available when you are logged on as an Active Directory account in the Manage Hosts role.
-Local Unix Identifies the hosts where a specific group exists in /etc/group.
-This report includes the following information: Groups Host Name, DNS Name, or IP Address where the group exists
+Local Unix Groups Identifies the hosts where a specific group exists in /etc/group.
+This report includes the following information: Host Name, DNS Name, or IP Address where the group exists Group Name, GID Number, and members for each host where the group exists